BlackHolePerturbationToolkit/FastEMRIWaveforms/KerrEquatorialPaper.md

 To do in terms of coding:
 3) increase the dataset extend lmn boundary
 To do in terms of plots and results:
-4) check SNR as a function of the parameter space and mode selection threshold
+4) check SNR as a function of the parameter space, mode selection threshold, and radial index n (where to place the boundary in the radial index)

 Waveform:
 To do in terms of plots and results: